 I previously gave this the highest rating in my Season One DVD review.
 Fred S. Fox and Iz Elinson created a hilariously inspired hide and seek game with their first F TROOP, but they did write themselves into a bit of a corner with the shaky end to the "truth herbs" saga.
 This flaw is more than redeemed: Larry Storch in particular gets a fabulous showcase without a single line while preparing the NCO Club for "inspection", and the gloriously surreal denouement actually fits with the "fantastic occurrence" (the Colonel's words) that befell the Fort's water supply earlier--same spring, obviously!
-Fox and Elinson sadly penned only four more teleplays as a team before the latter passed away in 1967.
-It would have been even funnier with Roaring Chicken, but after a review much more thorough than O'Rourke and Agarn's search for the still, I'll stick with my original assessment that THE 86 PROOF SPRING delivers a yum yum result. **** out of four.
+Sadly, the duo penned only four more teleplays as a team before the latter passed away in 1967.
+It would have been even funnier with Roaring Chicken, but after a review much more thorough than O'Rourke and Agarn's search for the still, I'll stick with my original assessment that THE 86 PROOF SPRING delivers a yum yum result. ( **** out of four.)

 F TROOP currently airs on Me-TV Monday-Thursday nightly at 9:30 ET/8:30 CT